 Please completely ignore any advice which mentions “looking at a distant object” or avoiding direct eye contact with your Students.
-Anyone offering that kind of coaching to Yoga teachers… simply hasn’t got a clue what they are talking about!

 When it comes to speaking to people, in public situations, whether in a yoga class, workshop, teacher training, a seminar, or simply a conversation with friends over lunch, a good eye contact signals that the communicator is: